blossomingiris/MERN_E-commerce-website/README.md

  ### Watch live-demo is [here]()

 ### User usage:
-To start shopping you need to create an user account.
+To start shopping you need to create an user account.<br/>
 Note: To test paypal payment method you need to have your own developer account in paypal.

 ### Admin usage: